List of Valvrave the Liberator characters: Ryuuji Sashinami

 Ryuuji Sashinami (指南 リュージ, Sashinami Ryūji) is the Prime Minister of JIOR and Shoko's father.
 He is sentenced to death by the Dorssian 54th Military Tribunal for deceiving the nations on the JIOR's neutrality in the war, while covertly enabling the Valvrave Project.
 He is later threatened by Admiral Wartenberg in order for Shoko to turn over the Valvraves to the Dorssians and is subsequently killed when the Valvrave One destroys the Dorssian blockade on Module 77's way to the Moon.
 He was killed along with the Dorssian fleet from an attack by Haruto for the safety of Module 77, whom Shoko hesitated regarding his safety.
-He is voiced by Takaya Kuroda in Japanese.
+He is voiced by Takaya Kuroda in Japanese and by Kaiji Tang in English.

 Soichi Tokishima

 Soichi Tokishima (時縞 ソウイチ, Tokishima Souichi) is Haruto's father and the leader of the VVV project.
 He has not been in contact with his son for a long time due to his experiments.
 Soichi grew a god complex while experimenting with his son to be the following step in human evolution causing great dismay to Haruto.
-He is voiced by Toshihiko Seki in Japanese.
+He is voiced by Toshihiko Seki in Japanese and by Derek Stephen Prince in English.

 Mitsutoshi Kitagawa

 Mitsutoshi Kitagawa (北川 ミツトシ, Kitagawa Mitsutoshi) is Iori's father and one of the scientists working on the VVV Project.
 He was killed by the Magius after having his Runes extracted from his body inside a Phantom Ship.
-He is voiced by Susumu Chiba in Japanese.
+He is voiced by Susumu Chiba in Japanese and by Vic Mignogna in English.

 Dorssia Military Pact Federation

 A-drei

 A-drei (アードライ, Ādorai) is a Dorssian agent with a strong rivalry with L-elf.
 He loses his left eye after being shot by L-elf who had been possessed by Haruto at the time, and has it replaced with an artificial one.
 Despite appearing to have been betrayed by L-elf, A-drei still tries to understand L-elf's explanation for his actions.
 Although the two do not make up, A-drei holds respect for L-elf, remembering the lessons he taught him as a kid.
 In the Second Season, he returns to the Dorssia territory on the ground with Cain and his friends.
 He went to his former hometown of Karlstein in collaboration with the Army to search for Haruto and others who also landed on the ground, and discovered the operation of L-elf.
 After being caught in a cave-in, he works with a child soldier, K-zwölf (whose contents are Saki).
 Eventually, A-drei decides to join L-elf's revolution.
 He also appears as the protagonist of the manga Uragiri no Rakuin where the anime's story is seen from his point of view.
-He is voiced by Jun Fukuyama in Japanese.
+He is voiced by Jun Fukuyama in Japanese and by Yuri Lowenthal in English.